MufradMahmud19/Human-Computer-Interaction-Project/README.md

-# Human-Computer-Interaction-Project
+# **Wishly Online Shopping**

-Description->
+**A Human-Computer Interaction Project**

+## **Description**
-This project focuses on building a prototype of a user-centered application designed to enhance user engagement through features like wishlist submission, upvoting, and categorized navigation.
-The project emphasizes intuitive design, ease of use, and culturally relevant product recommendations.
-I gave it a name, Wishly Online Shopping.
+Wishly Online Shopping is a user-centered application prototype designed to enhance user engagement through features such as wishlist submission, upvoting, and categorized navigation.
+The project focuses on intuitive design, ease of use, and culturally relevant product recommendations, delivering a seamless and engaging shopping experience.

-Key Features->
+---

+## **Key Features**
-  Wishlist Functionality: Users can submit and upvote specific item demands.
+- **Wishlist Functionality**: Users can submit and upvote specific item demands, helping shape product offerings.
-  Categorized Navigation: Structured product organization for better accessibility.
+- **Categorized Navigation**: Structured product organization enhances accessibility and usability.
-  Admin Controls: User-friendly tools to filter and manage product visibility.
+- **Admin Controls**: User-friendly tools allow administrators to filter and manage product visibility efficiently.

+---

+## **Development Process**

-Paper Prototyping->
+### **1. Paper Prototyping**
-  The project began with low-fidelity paper prototyping to establish the basic structure and functionality of the application.
-Paper prototyping allowed for quick ideation, testing, and iteration of core features before moving to digital design.
-This step provided valuable insights into user navigation flow and interface expectations, ensuring a smoother transition to the high-fidelity version.
+The project began with low-fidelity paper prototyping to outline the application's core structure and functionality.

-Challenges & Learnings->
+- Enabled rapid ideation, testing, and iteration of essential features.
+- Provided valuable insights into user navigation flow and interface expectations.
+- Ensured a smoother transition to high-fidelity designs by addressing key usability challenges early.

+### **2. Figma Prototyping**
+The high-fidelity prototype was created using Figma, focusing on design precision and usability.
+- Interactive prototypes simulated key user flows, such as navigation, wishlist interactions, and admin controls.
+- Enabled seamless collaboration, version control, and iterative design improvements.
+- Integrated user feedback into successive iterations to refine the prototype and align it with user expectations.

+---

+## **Challenges & Learnings**
+- Simplifying the signup process to reduce barriers to entry.
+- Enhancing sorting methods for better product organization and retrieval.
+- Ensuring interface intuitiveness through iterative testing and user feedback.

-  The project highlighted areas for improvement, such as simplifying the signup process, enhancing sorting methods, and ensuring interface intuitiveness.
-It reinforced the importance of usability testing and iterative design to meet user expectations effectively.
+This project underscored the critical importance of usability testing and iterative design in delivering a user-focused application.

-Figma Prototyping->
-  The high-fidelity prototype was designed and refined using Figma, a powerful interface design tool.
-Figma enabled seamless collaboration, version control, and interactive prototyping.
-Key user flows, such as navigation between pages, wishlist interactions, and admin controls, were simulated to provide a near-realistic experience for usability testing.
-The tool's flexibility allowed for quick iterations based on user feedback, ensuring the final prototype met user expectations.

-Evaluation Methods->
+---

+## **Evaluation Methods**
+To ensure the application met user needs and expectations, the following methods were employed:
-  Think-Aloud Sessions: Collected qualitative user feedback for design and functionality.
+- **Think-Aloud Sessions**: Captured qualitative feedback on design and functionality during live user interactions.
-  Co-operative Evaluation: Assessed visual appeal, interaction smoothness, and logical structure.
+- **Co-Operative Evaluation**: Assessed visual appeal, interaction smoothness, and logical structure through collaborative feedback sessions.

+---

+## **Technology Used**
+- **Tools**: Figma, Paper Prototyping.
+- **Evaluation Methods**: Usability testing, Think-Aloud, Co-operative Evaluation.

+---

-This project illustrates the potential of the application and lays the groundwork for further development to improve usability and user satisfaction.
+This project exemplifies the potential of combining user-centered design with iterative development.
+By prioritizing usability and engagement, **Wishly Online Shopping** serves as a foundation for future enhancements and development.